Axedyson/syncbase/README.md

 ### Contribution flow

 - Fork this repo and submit a pull request pointing to the `main` branch of this repo.
 There is no specific commit naming convention to follow, just make sure that the pull request name is nice and descriptive!
-Also we will most likely be using the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
+We will be using the [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching workflow

 | Storybook                                                                                         |
 | ------------------------------------------------------------------------------------------------- |